BioinfoHR/coRdon/README.md

 both within a single sample and between different samples for which CU bias statistics are calculated.

-Additionally, if the input sequences are annotated in either KEG or COG orthology database, functional analysis can be performed in order to determine significantly enriched functions in the imput sample.
+Additionally, if the input sequences are annotated in either KEGG or COG orthology database, functional analysis can be performed in order to determine significantly enriched functions in the imput sample.
 This is aimed particularly at metagenomic samples, as a way of determining